Merkel-Trump G7 face-off photo headed for history books - Journal du Cameroun

 – ‘Won’t be bamboozled’ –

-But the levity couldn’t mask a deep sense of unease that the end of the post-war era of transatlantic cooperation was nigh.
+But the humour couldn’t mask a deep sense of unease that the end of transatlantic partnership was nigh.

 Far from taking a victory lap, Merkel told German public television late Sunday that she found the summit’s implosion “sobering and a little depressing” and called it a “momentous step” taken by Trump.